anton-smirnov-robert/weaver/content/note/La nouvelle main invisible guidant les sciences naturelles.md

 >
 >Greater public-private collaboration in R&D is strongly encouraged. (...)
 This is a strong trend, observed in all of the cases studied—  (Paic et Viros, 2019, p.
 31)

 - The state should no longer plan science.
 It should follow what "stakeholders" — a name whose merit is to be enlightning — demand or need.
 The later refers to the same actors in the innovation chain.
+Goverment should be flexible because sometimes decision processes are long, and knowledge is not perfect, and it is difficult to react quickly to contextual evolutions.
+In other words, centralization is rather inefficcient.

 > [!quote]
 >
 >Commitment at the highest level of government is a crucial means to send a signal to all stakeholders. —  (Paic et Viros, 2019, p.
 5)

 In Netherlands, citizens ask online their scientific questions.
 After gathering them out thanks to a word-processig software and filtering out the majority by an unknown proecss, the remaining questions are then defined as a scientific priorities.
 The idea is to dispel the "ivory tower" of scientists, making them play a role in daily life.

-- It should be flexible because sometimes decision processes are long, and knowledge is not perfect, and it is difficult to react quickly to contextual evolutions.
-In other words, centralization is rather inefficcient.

 > [!quote]
 >